Alafia1/Ansible/README.md

 What is Ansible?
     - IT automation, configuration management and provisioning tools
-    - It uses 'playbooks' to deploy, manage, build, test and configure anything from full server environments to websites to custom complied source code for aplication
+    - It uses 'playbooks' to deploy, manage, build, test and configure anything from full server environments to websites to custom complied source code for application

 Why Ansible?
     - Provisioning